-The data that the Copy command provides is a list of Source Range Entries that describe the data to be copied to the destination range starting at the SDLBA.
-The Copy Descriptor Format type of the Source Range Entries is specified in the Descriptor Format field in Command Dword 12.
-If the Copy Descriptor Format specified in the Descriptor Format field is not supported by the controller, then the command shall be aborted with a status code of Invalid Field in Command.
+The data that the Copy command provides is a list of Source Range entries that describe the data to be copied to the destination range starting at the SDLBA.
+The Copy Descriptor Format type of the Source Range entries is specified in the Descriptor Format field in Command Dword 12.
+If the Copy Descriptor

-lf:
+Format specified in the Descriptor Format field is not supported by the controller, then the command shall be aborted with a status code of Invalid Field in Command.

+If:

-- a) the Copy Descriptor Format specified in the Descriptor Format field is supported by the controller; - b) the namespace specified by NSID is formatted to use 16b Guard Protection Information; and - c) the Descriptor Format is not cleared to 0h, then the command shall be aborted with the status code of Invalid Namespace or Format.
+- a) the Copy Descriptor Format specified in the Descriptor Format field is supported by the controller; - b) the specified namespace is formatted to use 16b Guard Protection Information; and - c) the Descriptor Format is not cleared to 0h, then the command shall be aborted with the status code of Invalid Namespace or Format.

-lf:
+If:

-- a) the Copy Descriptor Format specified in the Descriptor Format field is supported by the controller; - b) the namespace specified by NSID is formatted to use 32b Guard Protection Information or 64b Guard Protection Information; and - c) the Descriptor Format is not set to 1h, then the command shall be aborted with the status code of Invalid Namespace or Format.
+- a) the Copy Descriptor Format specified in the Descriptor Format field is supported by the controller; - b) the specified namespace is formatted to use 32b Guard Protection Information or 64b Guard Protection Information; and - c) the Descriptor Format is not set to 1h, then the command shall be aborted with the status code of Invalid Namespace or Format.